-The seat of the EU Centre shall be [The Hague, The Netherlands].
+The seat of the EU Centre shall be [The Hague, The Netherlands]69.

-PCY comment: choice of the seat is pending the outcome of negotiations of an interinstitutional agreement between EP, Council and Commission on the selection procedure applicable to all new EU agencies in the framework of the Anti-Money Laundering Agency.
+69 PCY comment: choice of the seat is pending the outcome of negotiations of an interinstitutional agreement on the selection procedure applicable to all new EU agencies in the framework of the Anti-Money Laundering Authority.